-EU VAT system a high level overview based on main rule
+EU VAT system, a high-level overview based on the main rule

-EU VAT is a general and broad-based consumption tax on (i) the supply of goods and certain movements of goods, (ii) the supply of services as well as (iii) the importation of goods into the EU.
+EU VAT is a general and broad-based consumption tax on (i) the supply of goods and specific movements of goods, (ii) the supply of services, and (iii) the importation of goods into the EU.

-However, the EU still consists of multiple countries and although VAT legislation has mostly been harmonized throughout the EU, local VAT legislation still differs substantially.
-Contrary to US Sales and Use Taxes, VAT is a multi-stage tax which is chargeable in every leg of the supply chain (a chart which outlines some of the major differences between sales tax and VAT).
+However, the EU still consists of multiple countries, and although VAT legislation has been chiefly harmonized throughout the EU, local VAT legislation still differs substantially.
+Contrary to US Sales and Use Taxes, VAT is a multi-stage tax chargeable on every leg of the supply chain (a chart outlining some of the significant differences between sales tax and VAT).

-As a general rule, a supply is subject to VAT in a country regardless of the residence of the seller.
+Generally, a supply is subject to VAT in a country regardless of the seller's residence.
 For example, Dutch VAT is due on a supply of goods in The Netherlands, even if a US company makes the supply.
-In its most elementary form a business will charge VAT (‘output tax’) on its sales (‘supplies’), but will be entitled to deduct the VAT (‘input tax’) that it has paid on its costs and purchases.
+In its most elementary form, a business will charge VAT (‘output tax’) on its sales (‘supplies’), but will be entitled to deduct the VAT (‘input tax’) that it has paid on its costs and purchases.

-We note that VAT can only be deducted if the invoice meets the invoice requirements (the conditions for this are summarized in national VAT Act) and is reclaimed in the right country (e.g. Italian VAT must be reclaimed in Italy) in the correct period.
-If these requirements are not met there is a substantial risk of additional VAT assessments increased with penalties and/or interest as a result of e.g. a VAT audit.
+We note that VAT can only be deducted if the invoice meets the invoice requirements (the conditions are summarized in the National VAT Act) and is reclaimed in the correct country (e.g., Italian VAT must be reclaimed in Italy) in the proper period.
+If these requirements are not met, there is a substantial risk of additional VAT assessments increased with penalties and/or interest due to, e.g., a VAT audit.

-The standard VAT rate ranges between 15-25% and EU countries (Hungary currently 27%!) are allowed to have 1 or 2 reduced rates, which vary per country.
-On cross-border supplies of goods to businesses in other EU and non-EU countries a VAT zero rate can be applied, subject to strict conditions.
-However, if the correct use of a zero VAT rate (i.e. supporting documentation) can not be proved, the tax administration assesses the VAT increased with penalties and interest from the supplier.
+The standard VAT rate ranges between 15-25%, and EU countries (Hungary currently has 27%!) can have 1 or 2 reduced rates, which vary per country.
+A VAT zero rate can be applied to cross-border goods supplied to businesses in other EU and non-EU countries, subject to strict conditions.
+However, if the correct use of a zero VAT rate (i.e. supporting documentation) cannot be proved, the tax administration assesses the VAT increased with penalties and interest from the supplier.

 Sound VAT processes are key for own VAT risk management and meeting at the same time commercial client satisfaction (customer prefer 0% VAT rate above charging a VAT amount).

-Many other countries outside the EU have similar types of VAT/GST type systems, which vary but the main characteristics are the same.
-In the case of cross-border transactions the “place of supply” rules determine which tax jurisdiction is allowed to levy VAT.
-There are separate sets of rules for goods and for services, as well as for B2B and B2C supplies.
-In each case, there is a basic rule to which there are exceptions to cater for particular types of transactions.
+Many other countries outside the EU have similar VAT/GST type systems, which vary, but the main characteristics are the same.
+In the case of cross-border transactions, the “place of supply” rules determine which tax jurisdiction is allowed to levy VAT.
+There are separate sets of rules for goods and services and for B2B and B2C supplies.
+In each case, there is a basic rule to which there are exceptions to cater to particular types of transactions.

 Overview of some core activities of indirect tax function